sebastiansauer/stats-nutshell/040-inference.html.md

 ## p-value

 The p-value has been used as the pivotal criterion to decide about whether or not a research hypothesis were to be "accepted" (a term forbidden in frequentist and Popperian langauge) or to be rejected.
-However, more recently, it is advised to use the p-value only as *one* indicator among multiple; see @wasserstein_asas_2016 and @wasserstein_moving_2019.
+However, more recently, it is advised to use the p-value only as *one* indicator among multiple; see @wasserstein_moving_2019.

 ::: callout-important
 The p-value is defined as the probability of obtaining the observed data (or more extreme) under the assumption of no effect.